 From the flower meadow, Ariadne walked towards him.
-Syrian incense perfumed the air as Zephyr tenderly sprinkled blossom over her.
+Syrian incense perfumed the air, as Zephyr tenderly sprinkled blossoms over her.
 A swing was tied to a bough of a chestnut tree, and entwined with garlands of flowers and vines.
-Dionysus, crowned with clusters of ivy and roses sat next to his wife, their feet skimming the glittering water below.
+Dionysus, crowned with clusters of ivy and roses, sat next to his wife, their feet skimming the glittering water below.

 As the celebrations faded, night veiled the slumbering land.
-Dionysus and Ariadne watching the full moon pattern the sea with silver light.
-The waves shimmered and rose up, offering Dionysus a diadem set with nine, dazzling Indian gems.
-Accepting Hephaestus’s gift, he set it upon Ariadne’s forehead.
+Dionysus and Ariadne watched the full moon pattern the sea with silver light.
+The waves shimmered, and rose up, offering Dionysus a diadem, set with nine, dazzling, Indian gems.
+Accepting Hephaestus”s gift, he set it upon Ariadne”s forehead.

-As the years passed Dionysus and Ariadne spread his cult through northern lands, before ascending to the heights of Mt Olympus.
-It was there in that high place of the gods, that the now immortal Dionysus and Ariadne watched the earth slumber below.
+As the years passed, Dionysus and Ariadne spread his cult through northern lands, before ascending to the heights of Mt Olympus.
+It was there, in that high place of the gods that, the now immortal Dionysus and Ariadne, watched the earth slumber below.

-Arrows of moonlight fell on the cresting sea as Dionysus lifted the diadem from her forehead, and threw it up into the heavens.
-The favourable winds caught it, and set it in the sky.
-Nine gems smouldering in the night as the Corona Borealis, an eternal symbol of their enduring love.
+Arrows of moonlight fell on the cresting sea, as Dionysus lifted the diadem from her forehead, and threw it up into the heavens.
+Favourable winds caught it, and set it in the sky.
+Nine gems smouldered in the night, as the Corona Borealis, an eternal symbol of their enduring love.

-One Handed Girl
+One-Handed Girl

 - Based on a traditional African Folktale -